derekdogg/Lox_Scanner/README.md

 basic scanner which parses text and spits out lox tokens.
 Code works by
-1) breaking line into seperate chars
+1) loading complete text into one long string
 2) using char iterator
 3) using line iterator on char iterator
 4) parsing each line.